CeresBarros/SpaDES4Dummies/docs/Part2_SDMs.md

 This module downloads and processes freely available spatial layers of four bioclimatic variables used to fit the SDM of (ref:Pice-gla) in the study area.

 The module uses a different way to download data.
-It relies on two input `data.tables` that contain the URLs for each climate covariate, one for baseline conditions, the other for projected climate conditions, both containing information about when each layer should be used during the simulation (the "year "column).
+It relies on two input `data.tables` that contain the URLs for each climate covariate, one for baseline conditions, the other for projected climate conditions, both containing information about when each layer should be used during the simulation (the "year"column).

 We have only supplied one set of data sources for default baseline climate conditions (`baselineClimateURLs`) and for climate projections (`projClimateURLs`), all of which are downloaded from WorldClim at 2.5 minutes resolution.
 The baseline climate data correspond to the 1970-2000 period @FickHijmans2017, which aligns well with the species % cover data year (2001).